bodulic/CATS-rb/README.md

 `-N`: Maximum number of mappings per transcript, default: 5

-The value of `N` should be increased when analyzing species with complex genomes that contain many paralogous genes, and decreased for smaller or less complex genomes.
+The value of `N` should be increased when analyzing species with complex genomes that contain a high number of paralogous genes, and decreased for smaller or less complex genomes.

 `-i`: Minimum intron length (in bp), default: 20